nuxeo/doc.nuxeo.com-content/src/userdoc/local-configuration.md

 ---
 {{! excerpt}}

 Users with Manage everything permission can configure workspaces from the Nuxeo Platform user interface so they meet users specific needs.
-From the&nbsp;tab **Manage** > **Local Configuration**, they can set up the workspace colors, which document types are available in the workspace, how lists of documents are presented, if specific search forms re available from the workspace and where documents can be published.
+From the workspace **Manage** > **Local Configuration** tab, they can set up the workspace colors, which document types are available in the workspace, how lists of documents are presented, if specific search forms re available from the workspace and where documents can be published.

 {{! /excerpt}}